-We take children from when they turn two-years old and advise parents to apply in good time, ideally by at least 1 January for July to December starts and 1 June for January to June starts.
+We take children from when they turn two-years old and advise parents to apply in good time, ideally a year in advance.
 If you are interested in your child attending Little Crackers we would recommend that you contact Mrs Jenny Vaughan, our Registrar, who will advise you on the Nursery admissions process and provide you with a Nursery Prospectus Information Booklet.